Batraz: Ossetian aspects

 Most of the stories of Batraz were collected in Ossetia.

-According to legend the three main sanctuaries (shrines) of Ossetia - Реком (Rekom), Таранджелоз (Tarandzhelos) and Мыкалгабырта (Mikalgabirta) - were formed by the three tears wept by God upon the death of Batraz.
+According to legend the three main sanctuaries (shrines) of Ossetia - Rekom (Реком), Tarandželoz (Таранджелоз) and Mykalgabyrtæ (Мыкалгабыртæ) - were formed by the three tears wept by God upon the death of Batraz.

 Additionally the Ossetians associated Batraz's name with thunderstorms in some local folklore.
-However, since Christianization, as a storm god he contends with the Christian figures of 'St. Wacilla' (see :ru:Уацилла).
+However, since Christianization, as a storm god he contends with the Christian figures of 'St. Wacilla'.

 Etymology

 Russian linguist and historian Nikolai Trubetzkoy proposed that the name Batraz was borrowed into Ossetic via a Kabardian source, as the phonology is impossible for a native Ossetic name.
-Trubetsky proposed that the name was borrowed by the Kabardians from an earlier, non-Ossetic, Iranian people who once lived in the region, and reconstructs the Old Iranian form as *Pitari-za, meaning "given birth to by the father" (a reference to the legend of Battaz's birth, in which he was born from a hump on his father Xamyc's back).
+Trubetsky proposed that the name was borrowed by the Kabardians from an earlier, non-Ossetic, Iranian people who once lived in the region, and reconstructs the Old Iranian form as *Pitari-za, meaning "given birth to by the father" (a reference to the legend of Batraz's birth, in which he was born from a hump on his father Xamyc's back).

-Another plausible explanation is that his name is a rendering of the Scythian Papaios, from Proto-Indo-European *Ph₂tḗr dyḗus.
+The Ossetic term Батыр may be cognate with the Persian word Bahador (بهادر), the first syllable is very likely derived from the Iranic word *bag meaning "Hero, Lord", the whole name meaning "hero Az" – interestingly enough, "Az" is also the root for the Georgian exonym "Osi" or "Oseti" (from Old Ossetic Azi, from earlier Iasi) the second half being ultimately derived from the Proto-Iranian *Yazig, from which the Iazyges and subsequently the Ossetians receive their name.

 Comparative mythology

 As a 'god' who contends against the other gods Batraz takes a similar role as the Armenian Artavazd (son of Artashes), and the Georgian Amirani.
-He has also been identified as corresponding to Prometheus in Greek Myth.
+He has also been identified as corresponding to Prometheus in Greek mythology.

 Dumézil also sees parallels between Batraz's unusual birth, and the Indian deity Indra.

 He is sometimes seen as a possible precursor to King Arthur.

-In popular culture

-In the anime Kyoshiro to Towa no Sora, Batraz is the name of one of the Absolute Angels.